Resume Tips for Job Seekers: A Practical Global Playbook

 Quick answer

-• Align the resume to one target role at a time.
+• Match the resume to one target role before adding more keywords.

 Resume tips for job seekers with ATS and recruiter checklist